-Department/Division/School CASBU Member Review Committee

-Dat te: Atte ention: Vice-President, Academic & Research A) The Review Committee The e following is a review of who has been a CASBU Member for year(s).
-Thi s one-time review is being conducted by a Review Committee made up of: 1.
-The Dean (or designate): 2.
-The Department Chair: 3.
-One Full-time Member who interacts professionally with the CASBU Member being reviewed: 4.
-One Full-time Member chosen by the CASBU Member being reviewed: B) The Review Ао ne-time review of this CASBU Member is based on his or her teaching and professionalism.
-In t he opinion of the Review Committee, the CASBU Member's teaching and professionalism are: a) b) c) satisfactory probationary unsatisfactory ne Review Committee selected (a), then in the space provided below they may choose to provide other nments and feedback.
+partment/Division/School: SBU Member Review Committee e: ention: Provost The Review Committee e following is a review of who has been a CASBU Member for year(s). s one-time review is being conducted by a Review Committee made up of: The Dean (or designate): The Department Chair: One Full-time Member who interacts professionally with the CASBU Member being reviewed: One Full-time Member chosen by the CASBU Member being reviewed: The Review ne-time review of this CASBU Member is based on his or her teaching and professionalism. he opinion of the Review Committee, the CASBU Member's teaching and professionalism are: satisfactory probationary unsatisfactory the Review Committee selected (a), then in the space provided below they may choose to provide other comments I feedback.

-ne Review Committee selected (b), then in the space provided below they must specify the aspects of the SBU Member's teaching and professionalism that should be improved over the next academic year. ne Review Committee selected (c), then in the space provided below they must specify the aspects of the SBU Member's teaching and professionalism that were unsatisfactory.
-C) The Recommendation of the Review Committee Th ree recommendations are outlined below: (Circle and complete one of the three) 1.
-It is the opinion of the undersigned that the teaching and professionalism of the CASBU Member being reviewed are satisfactory and that he or she should be offered a continuing contract as outlined in Article 15.5(d)(i).
-2. It is the opinion of the undersigned that aspects of the CASBU Member's teaching and professionalism are considered probationary, as outlined above, and that he or she should be offered a contract of the same duration as their initial contract during which these aspects can be addressed and hopefully improved as outlined in Article 15.5(d)(ii).
-3. It is the opinion of the undersigned that the CASBU Member's teaching and professionalism are unsatisfactory, with no foreseeable chance of improvement, and that he or she should not be offered a continuing contract as outlined in Article 15.5(d)(iii).
-Ple ase print and sign your names below: De an (or designate) De partment Chair Re view Committee Member #1 Re view Committee Member #2
+he Review Committee selected (b), then in the space provided below they must specify the aspects of the CASBU ember's teaching and professionalism that should be improved over the next academic year. he Review Committee selected (c), then in the space provided below they must specify the aspects of the CASBU ember's teaching and professionalism that were unsatisfactory.
+The Recommendation of the Review Committee Th ree recommendations are outlined below: (Circle and complete one of the three) 1.
+It is the opinion of the undersigned that the teaching and professionalism of the CASBU Member being reviewed are satisfactory and that he or she should be offered a continuing contract as outlined in Article 16.5(d)(i).
+2. It is the opinion of the undersigned that aspects of the CASBU Member's teaching and professionalism are considered probationary, as outlined above, and that he or she should be offered a contract of the same duration as their initial contract during which these aspects can be addressed and hopefully improved as outlined in Article 16.5(d)(ii).
+3. It is the opinion of the undersigned that the CASBU Member's teaching and professionalism are unsatisfactory, with no foreseeable chance of improvement, and that he or she should not be offered a continuing contract as outlined in Article 16.5(d)(iii).
+Ple ease print and sign your names below: De an (or designate) De partment Chair Re view Committee Member #1 Re view Committee Member #2